How can a laboratory open itself to a community, and to the air?

 Laboratory spaces have high energy inputs to accommodate experimental conditions that are sensitive to temperature, light, humidity, vibration, and air quality.
 In order to balance the energy demand of laboratory spaces with spaces that have lower energy demands, the building mass is bifurcated along programmatic lines.
 This allows occupants to benefit from the pleasant, southern California climate, opening areas like offices, workspaces, and circulation to fresh air (and without need for mechanical cooling), without putting sensitive laboratory spaces at risk.
 The eastern wing is airy and bright, with operable windows in group offices, conference rooms, and breakout spaces oriented around a light-filled multi-story atrium that features an automated natural ventilation system.
 The western wing, containing laboratories, including sensitive optics and electronics labs, remains highly controlled, reducing the operational impact and cost of the building systems.

-This split massing and passive approach to thermal control supports the building's LEED Platinum aspirations, and furthers the IEE's mission in support of a sustainable, low energy future.
+This split massing and passive approach to thermal control supports the building's LEED Platinum target, and furthers the IEE's mission in support of a sustainable, low energy future.